Wedge Community Co-op: Gardens of Eagan

 In January 2008, the co-op leased 'Gardens of Eagan', one of the oldest local certified organic produce farms in the Twin Cities area.
 The co-op has the option to purchase the land after five years, and has been running the operation since summer 2008.
 The Wedge put the farm up for sale in April 2015, deciding to concentrate on its retail operations.

 Organic Field School

 In 2008, the Wedge Co-op formed the Organic Field School (OFS) at Gardens of Eagan.
 OFS is an on-farm facility with a focus on education and research for farmers, educators, policy makers and the public.

 WedgeShare

 Since 1997, The Wedge has administered a charitable giving program based on the 7th cooperative principle.
 The donations are given to community groups chosen by the Wedge membership by vote.
 In its history, WedgeShare has given nearly $240,000 to non-profit organizations.

 IS4C

-The Wedge uses IS4C, a Point of Sale (PoS) system for cooperatives.
-The program was developed by Tak Tang, an employee of The Wedge.
+IS4C or Integrated Systems for Co-ops is a free web-based point of sale software for retail stores initially developed by Tak Tang for The Wedge.
+The software utilizes an SQL database and enables tracking of customer purchase totals that cooperatives use in calculating patronage refunds for their members.
+IS4C and Fannie, its backend management system were written almost exclusively in PHP.
+IS4C software is used primarily by food cooperatives and has been released under the GNU General Public License.
+Versions of IS4C have been adopted by Whole Foods Co-op, People's Food Co-op, Alberta Cooperative Grocery, River Valley Co-op, and the Clintonville Community Market Co-op in Columbus, Ohio.